Goal-directed graph construction using reinforcement learning: Robust Graph Construction as a Decision Making Problem

 \begin{enumerate} \item \textit{Expected Critical Fraction to Random Removal}:

 \item \textit{Expected Critical Fraction to Targeted Removal}:

 \end{enumerate}

-As there are currently no closed-form expressions to compute these quantities, we use Monte Carlo (MC) sampling to estimate them.
-For completeness, Algorithm 1 in the Technical Appendix describes how the simulations are performed.
+We use Monte Carlo (MC) sampling for estimating these quantities.
+For completeness, Algorithm 1 in the Supplementary Material describes how the simulations are performed.
 In the remainder of the paper, we use $\mathcal{F}_{random}(G)$ and $\mathcal{F}_{targeted}(G)$ to indicate their estimates obtained in this way.
 We highlight that evaluating an MC sample has time complexity $O(|V| \times (|V|+|E|))$: it involves checking connectedness (an $O(|V|+|E|)$ operation) after the removal of each of the $O(|V|)$ nodes.
 Typically, many such samples need to be used to obtain a low-variance estimate of the quantities.
 Coupled with the number of possible topologies, the high cost renders even shallow search methods infeasible in this domain.